Penicuik, Ladywood Sprintelope

 - Score means visiting as many controls as possible in any order in a specific time, like 45mins.

-Pre-entry online only.
-Enter here.
-Entries will close on Tuesday night (10th) so start lists, maps etc can be printed in time for the event.
+Pre-entry was online only.
+Entries closed on Tuesday evening (10th) so start lists, maps etc can be printed in time for the event.

 Current Start List This start list should update after you make your entry.